Your Go-To Guide to Finding the Best Men’s Wetsuits

 A surfing wetsuit is designed to give the wearer warmth, protection, and flexibility.
 It also may also have features like front zip, back zip, or extra knee padding.
 A triathlon wetsuit is intended to reduce drag when wearers are using it to swim.
 It usually has a back zip and long zipper tethers that allow for easy removal.

 A diving wetsuit is primarily made from compression-resistant neoprene and is designed to provide you with sufficient thermal insulation even when you’re in chilly waters for longer durations.
-It banks on its thickness, which is measured in millimetres, to provide divers with insulation.
+It banks on its thickness, which is measured in millimeters, to provide divers with insulation.

 The best wetsuits can cost a lot of money, which is why it pays to do a lot of research and compare features before you decide on a particular suit type.
 Also, consider what you’re going to use it for as well as where you’re going.
 Even the most advanced wetsuit technology won’t do you a lot of good if your suit doesn’t have the proper size or fit and thickness for your needs.